Tips for creating games with Unreal Engine 4 in CLion

 However, we still recommend that you increase the amount of memory used by CLion, or at least check the real usage by switching on the memory indicator (Preferences/Settings | Appearance & Behavior | Appearance | Show memory indicator).

-While on Linux and macOS this works fine, on Windows there are a few known issues:
+While on Linux and macOS it works fine, on Windows there are a few moments worth mentioning:

-- Often you might get CMake loading error (command line is too long) – it might be related to the MSVC bug (CPP-9026).
-Workaround: switch Build Type from Debug to Release (Settings -> Build, Execution, Deployment -> CMake).
+- Sometimes you might get CMake loading error (command line is too long): it is related to the MSVC bug (CPP-9026) and is fixed in VS 2019 Preview.

 We’ll appreciate your feedback on the whole workflow!
 Let us know in the comments section below.